alsoknownaszac/estate-access/README.md

 ---

-Built with ❤️ using Next.js, React, and TypeScript
+Built with ❤️ using Next.js, React, TypeScript, and Zustand